 What to look for: Trusted advice focused on your verticals and the business world in general.
 First, go to the experts in your field and subscribe to their newsletters.
 Then ask your marketing friends who they read.
 And finally, subscribe to one or two general business newsletters to ground your knowledge in the wider landscape.

-If you’re in marketing, you know your time is best spent on the work that makes a difference: creating new campaigns, forging new partnerships and exploring opportunities.
-Not endless clicking to get scheduling set up for your blog posts and organic social posts.
-Which is why you need an all-in-one management tools, social post scheduling tools, referral software, SMS integration tools, in-app messaging, and email marketing software.
+If you’re in marketing, you know your time is best spent on the work that makes a difference: creating new campaigns, forging new partnerships, and exploring opportunities.
+Not endless clicking to get scheduling set up for your guest blog posts, email marketing, and organic social posts.
+This is why you need all-in-one management tools, social post scheduling tools, referral software, SMS integration tools, in-app messaging, and email marketing software.

 What to look for: The bells and whistles you need at the right price.
 This kind of software should take the most repetitive and annoying tasks off your plate completely.
 Depending on the KPIs you’re tracking, you may need extra analytics or monitoring too.